gkeeth/current-sensor/README.md

   - -40AB: x1 (50mV/A), x10 (500mV/A), and x100 (5V/A)
 - Bandwidth: selectable between 1kHz, 10kHz, and 100kHz
 - Power supply: 9V battery

+## Adjustment Procedure:
+The only adjustment needed is to adjust the zero-current offset voltage so that the output reads zero when zero current is applied to the input.

+1. Disconnect wires from input jacks so that input current is zero.
+2. Set Gain to 1x and Bandwidth to 1kHz.
+3. Adjust trimmer RV1 until the voltage at the output (between BNC center pin and shell) is as close to 0V as possible.
+4. Increase gain to 10x/100x and fine-tune adjustment.

+## Possible Future Improvements:
+- use a multi-turn trimpot for zero-current offset adjustment
+- make adjustment trimpot available at rear panel for trim without removing case

 ## Schematic:
 [PDF of schematic](pdf/current-sensor.pdf)